 Through the Mekong, Ho Chi Minh to Phnom Penh - 6 Days / 5 Nights

-Leave the busy streets of Ho Chi Minh City and drive and cruise deep into the Mekong Delta on this Cai Be day tour.
-Upon arrival in Cai Be, disembark the boat at Tan Phong Island and start a very interesting cycling tour on the backroads of small villages and be immersed in nature.
-Take the opportunity to visit local families making traditional products such as handicraft items made from water hyacinth, roofs made from palm leaves, hammocks made from coconut ropes and rice paper.
+Leave the busy streets of Ho Chi Minh City and drive deep into the Mekong Delta on this Cai Be day tour.
+Upon arriving in Cai Be, disembark the boat when reaching Tan Phong Island and start a very interesting cycling tour surrounded by nature through small villages and narrow roads.
+Ride along the pathways and take the opportunity to visit local families making traditional products such as handicraft items made from water hyacinth, roofs made from palm leaves, hammocks made from coconut ropes, and rice papers.

 Enjoy lunch with specialties of the Mekong Delta in the ambience of an ancient house.
 After lunch,

-walk through narrow lanes of a local market and enjoy the hustle and bustle of activities.
-Then get back on board and continue cruising the Mekong River.
-Witness everyday life of riverside communities and sample local fresh fruits along the way.
-Leave the boat for a while to visit local businesses such as family-run rice wine making and rice mill factory and interact with the host and learn about their daily lives.
+walk through narrow lanes of a local market to enjoy the hustle and bustle before getting on board and continue cruising on the Mekong River, witness everyday life in the watery world passing by while sampling local fresh fruits.
+Leave the boat for a while to visit local businesses such as family-run rice wine making and rice mill factory and interact with the host learning about their daily lives.

-In the late afternoon, following the river cruise, continue by vehicle to Can Tho.
+Following the cruise, in the late afternoon, continue by vehicle and drive to Can Tho.

 Overnight in Can Tho City.

-Wake up early for a breakfast cruise to the colourful Cai Rang Floating Market bustling with wholesalers on big boats.
+Wake up early for a breakfast cruise to the colorful Cai Rang floating market which bustles with wholesalers on big boats.
 Here, during the early morning market hours, larger sized boats anchor and create lanes that smaller boats weave in and out of.
 The main items sold here are fruit and vegetables and every boat has a long upright pole at its bow from which samples of the goods for sale are hung.
 The waterway becomes a maze of hundreds of boats packed with mango, bananas, papaya, pineapple, and even floating pho vendors.